cstb/citygml-energy/guidelines/Guidelines_EnergyADE.md

 **Construction**

 Physical characterisation of building envelop or intern room partition (e.g. wall, roof, openings), it may be specified as an ordered combination of layers.

-The object Construction may be associated to the (thermal) boundary surfaces, surface components, buildings (and potentially all the objects which inherits of `_CityObject`).
+In the Energy ADE, the object Construction aims to be linked to the `_ThermalComponents`, in order to defined the physical parameters of a walls, roofs of windows, for a space heating/cooling calculation.
+However, it may possibly be linked to any `_CityObject` for other purposes, in particular to `gml:_BoundarySurface`, `gml:_Opening` or even `_AbstractBuilding`.

-It inherits itself from `_CityObject`.
+[XML code example]

 **ConstructionOrientation**